juancumbeq/daw_m12_web_project_taskteam/README.md

   - `DeleteEmployeeModel()`: It takes care of deleting the record and relevant files of a specific employee.

-- **TasksController Class (task controller)**: The TasksController controller manages the CRUD of tasks.
+- **TasksController Class**: The TasksController controller manages the CRUD of tasks.
 Employees can access the read and update methods, but only users with sufficient permissions can create or delete tasks.
 It uses a `tasksModel` object to establish a connection with the task model.

   - `CreateTasks()`: It receives data from the form and sends it to the model to build and execute an SQL statement.
 If there are no errors, it redirects the user to the tasks list.